miguelhp373/miguelhp373/README.md

 My name is Miguel Henrique, from Brazil (🇧🇷).
 I love Programming and Development (💻) !.

-I work as a junior programmer developing in Delphi and SQLServer.
+I work as a full programmer developing in Delphi and SQLServer.

 I love to develop new projects, and learn new technologies,